 Japan Altera Corporation

-The world’s most used hardware-assisted debugger, TRACE32, supports more than 70 processor architectures, not to mention Arm as well as Nios II. multicore support in SMP systems allows multiple cores to be controlled simultaneously and reference cores to be Debugging can proceed seamlessly while switching between them.
-Another feature is the OS recognition function that supports the debugging of Linux and other SMP-compatible operating systems as standard equipment.
-This allows smooth debugging of programs running in user space without worrying about which core is assigned to which task to be debugged.
+The world’s most used hardware-assisted debugger, TRACE32, which supports more than 70 processor architectures, not to mention Arm as well as Nios II.
+The multicore support of SMP systems allows you to control multiple cores simultaneously and to use the reference core as a Debugging can proceed seamlessly while switching between them.
+Another feature is the OS recognition function, which supports debugging of SMP-compatible operating systems such as Linux, as standard equipment.
+This allows you to smoothly debug a program running in user space without worrying about which core the task to be debugged is assigned to.

 Nippon Rotabacher K.K.

 Embedded Linux Deployment / Development Support Services

 Embedded Linux brings new value to your equipment development.

 Fujitsu Computer Technologies